Tommy Lasorda

+Early life

+Thomas Charles Lasorda was born on September 22, 1927, in Norristown, Pennsylvania.
+He graduated from Norristown High School in 1944, where he excelled in baseball.

-Playing career
+Professional career

+Minor leagues

-Lasorda graduated from Norristown High School in Norristown, Pennsylvania, in 1944.
-He signed with the Philadelphia Phillies as an amateur free agent in 1945 and began his professional career that season with the Concord Weavers of the Class D North Carolina State League.
+Lasorda signed with the Philadelphia Phillies as an amateur free agent in 1945 and began his professional career that season with the Concord Weavers of the Class D North Carolina State League.
 He missed the 1946 and 1947 seasons because of a stint in the United States Army.
 He served on active duty from October 1945 until spring 1947.
 Lasorda returned to baseball in 1948 with the Schenectady Blue Jays of the Canadian–American League.
 On May 31, 1948, he struck out 25 Amsterdam Rugmakers in a 15-inning game, setting a professional record, and drove in the winning run with a single.
 He played with Schenectady from 1948 through 1950.

 Lasorda then played for Almendares of the Cuban League in Havana, Cuba in 1950–52 and again in 1958–60, compiling a 16–13 record in four seasons, including 8–3 with a 1.89 ERA in 1958–59.
 Lasorda also pitched for Marianao, a league rival of Almendares also in the Havana area.

 The Brooklyn Dodgers drafted Lasorda from the Phillies organization in 1949.
 The Dodgers sent him to the Greenville Spinners in 1949, and to the Montreal Royals of the International League in 1950.
+He pitched for Montreal in 1950 through 1954.

+Brooklyn Dodgers (1954–1955)

-He pitched for Montreal in 1950 through 1954 and made his major-league debut on August 5, 1954, for the Brooklyn Dodgers.
+Lasorda made his Major League debut on August 5, 1954, for the Brooklyn Dodgers.
 He made his only start for the Dodgers on May 5, 1955, but was removed after the first inning after tying a major-league record with three wild pitches in one inning and being spiked by Wally Moon of the St. Louis Cardinals when Moon scored on the third wild pitch.
-Lasorda was demoted after the game and never pitched for the Dodgers again.
+Lasorda made only three more appearances for the Dodgers, was optioned back to Montreal on June 8, and was replaced on the major league roster by Sandy Koufax.